2022 Guide to Student Housing in Seoul

 You can either visit local realtors (budongsan – 부동산) to find apartments or use the internet.

-Many of the websites charge extra fees (or have a higher rent cost).
+Many websites charge extra fees (or have a higher rent cost).
 Due to this, I again recommend arriving in Seoul a few days early and visiting some local options.
 Since the whole moving process often takes less than two days, it is possible to stay in an Airbnb while you browse.

 Korean Words: Realtor – 부동산.
 Apartment – 아파트.
 House – 주택.